How To

 Maps and Sets

 In the most recent post in this series I implemented Tic-Tac-Toe using recursion to find the best moves.
 The point of that post was the recursion and I took the simplest approach I could think of to represent the actual board and moves.
-I used two lists of ints, one for each player’s list of occupied squares.
-The board itself wasn’t explicitly represented at all, it could be inferred from the two lists.

 Continue reading